omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

                 by "workout " + str(id)
   -would also change def `__str__` to if statement on if name exists otherwise same as above
 ### Pagination:
-- add pagination to workout list, profile page, and instance detail page for results.
+- add pagination to profile page.
+  - not sure what exactly would be paginated.
+    - this weeks workouts could maybe paginate by days?
+    - recent and incomplete workouts could just paginate workouts
 - add 'loading...' thing for infinite scroll
 ### For multiple sports:
-- maybe just add a foreignkey field in current Workout model of "sport" that has different sport choices.
-  -  should probably still create a different model for individual strength workout
-    - holds one movement with as many sets/reps/weights as need
-    - has manytomany with workout.
-(Should likely be a field in Workout model)
 - number of sets as integer field
   - this number from text input or dropdown would decide how many input boxes appear
     - use javascript to hide input boxes until this box losses focus
     - use javascript to prepopulate movement into boxes
     - use javascript to potentially include supersetting
     - have checkboxes for same weight for every set, same reps for every set so they can be autofilled
       - if supersetting they apply to each movement individually
         - (movement 1 all sets will have same weight and reps, movement 2 all sets will have same)
-  - weights and reps as manytomany fields?
-    - Weight model has value and unit
-      -pre create common weights?
-135/225/315/405lbs?
-60/100/125/140kg?
-    - reps can be pre created up to 50 just like movements/classifications
-  - Would likely make filtering workout_list easier
-  - All baseline fields in model like date_created and user can still be required.
-                But all other defining fields will have to be not required
-  - add all fields for all workouts to the current workout model (sets, reps, weights) and leave them as blank=True, null=True
 - on the create workout template, create a dropdown that can switch between different forms for different workout types
   - name all forms so the view can be seperated
   - have the default form be based on users default sport
   - could also just use multiple create workout buttons for different types.
 I like dropdown idea better if it can work
 - on the create_workout_view, handle the post requests based on form name
-  - on the results and create_workout results, base the form and template off the workoutinstance.workout.sport with if statements
+- on the results and create_workout results, base the form and template off the workout/strengthworkout type
 - on the workout_list create a dropdown that can choose between any or all sports. default to users sport
 - create a field on user model that has choices of different sports
   - whatever sport they choose will be their default createworkout model and default workout list to search through
-  - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?
+  - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?)
 - set up a strength workout model and strength program model
   - for strength programs, hold info about periodization rules etc. hold training maxes, days of the week when each workout ill be done
+- create Training Maxes field on user model for eventual strength programs?

 ## Styling:
 - style workouts on calendar for if completed or not completed that day